petermekhaeil/petermekhaeil.com/src/posts/what-i-learnt-as-an-eng-mgr copy.md

 ---
 title: How I landed my first job as a software engineer
 date: 2022-01-28
 description: Landing your first engineering job is tough.
-I share my experience on when I was looking for my first role and the lesson I learnt that has helped me throughout my career.
+I share my experience and the lesson I learnt that has helped throughout my career.
 tags:
   - career
   - leadership